ni/nimble/specs/templates/custom-component.md

 *Key component states, valid state transitions, and how interactions trigger a state transition.*

 ### Accessibility

-*[Spright - Describe plan, but not necessary to implement initially]*

 *Consider the accessibility of the component, including:*